Apple (various Malus species and cultivars).

 Apples have a mild degree of wind tolerance, but will always perform better if sheltered from strong or drying winds.
-They will only do well in coastal areas if they have good shelter.
+They'll only do well in coastal areas if they have good shelter.

 The best growth will come from good-quality, deep soil that is reliably moist in the warmer months.
 An apple is, however, very adaptable and will grow in both sandy and clay soils, provided it does not become waterlogged.
 It can be a wee bit fussy with soil pH, preferring a neutral soil of pH 6–7.
 In most garden situations this should not be an issue.

-“Chill hours” is an expression you will encounter with many of the deciduous fruit trees.
-It refers to the number of hours the tree requires below around 8˚C. Without these chill hours, your tree will not develop flower buds and therefore fruit.
+'Chill hours' is an expression you'll encounter with many of the deciduous fruit trees.
+It refers to the number of hours the tree requires below around 8°C. Without these chill hours, your tree will not develop flower buds and therefore fruit.
 It is important that you select an apple that suits your local climate.
-If the information for your area isn’t readily available, you can use the climate averages data from the Bureau of Meteorology webpage to help you calculate the hours.
+If the information for your area isn't readily available, you can use the climate averages data from online weather stations to help you calculate the hours.
 Talk with a plant specialist in the nursery for advice.

 1. Apply good planting practice by creating a hole at least twice as wide as the pot and improving the soil with a quality compost or composted manure to assist with establishment.

 2. Mulch well.